kellystyles/fungiflow/README.md

 > A reproducible workflow for identifying fungal biosynthetic gene clusters (BGCs) from short read Illumina sequence data with minimal inputs.

-A Python pipeline primarily designed for manipulating fungal short read Illumina sequence data in a Unix environment.
-The primary assembly module will clean and filter short read Illumina sequence data, prior to preparing a draft assembly.
+A Python pipeline primarily designed for manipulating fungal sequence data in a Unix environment.
+The primary assembly module will clean and filter sequence data, prior to preparing a draft assembly.
 A post-analysis module will generate summary statistics and extract BGCs with antiSMASH v6.[^1] Optional modules allow decoration of assemblies with gene predictions from the `funannotate` pipeline,[^2] and can assess contamination of the assembly with the `blobtools` software.[^3] Additionally, Fungiflow is also capable of assembling and surveying metagenomic data.

 <p align="center">